 - Brands that have already adjusted their products to meet the latest FDA vitamins recommendations and requirements allow consumers to make easier informed choices regarding their nutrition

-For the first time in 30 years, the Food and Drug Administration (FDA) has published new guidelines for the Recommended Daily Intake (RDI) and Daily Values (DV) for most vitamins and minerals.
-These changes, in addition to other updates being made to our food nutrition labels, are forcing manufacturers to make some serious changes to their products.
-In order to meet the mandatory deadline of January 1st, 2020 for these new labeling guidelines, manufacturers will have to change their formulas or update their packaging in order to comply.
+For the first time in 30 years, the Food and Drug Administration (FDA) published new guidelines for the Recommended Daily Intake (RDI) and Daily Values (DV) for most vitamins and minerals.
+These changes, in addition to other updates being made to our food nutrition labels, forced manufacturers to make some serious changes to their products.
+In order to meet the mandatory deadline of January 1st, 2020 for these new labeling guidelines, manufacturers had to change their formulas or update their packaging in order to comply.
 While this label overhaul may be a headache for food, beverage, and supplement companies, it's long overdue and in the best interest of consumers.
 Imagine if we still subscribed to low fat and high carb eating pattern that was once a popular dieting trend of the 80's and 90's.
 Most likely, many of us would be suffering from some serious sugar-related consequences had we continued to consume those chemical-laden, fat-free foods.

-While the clock is ticking for companies to make these mandatory updates, many seem to be waiting for time to run out before taking action.
-Ironically, vitamin manufacturers, which we would like to believe would be the first to update their products to meet these new nutrient standards, have proven to be just as hesitant to make the changes as many other companies within the food and beverage category.
-So what are these updates and how will they affect the nutritional content and nutrient density of our foods and supplements?
+What are these updates and how will they affect the nutritional content and nutrient density of our foods and supplements?
 Is there a surefire way to ensure your products are meeting these new requirements?
 With so many questions swirling around these FDA updates, we thought we'd take the opportunity to break down these revisions to better understand the new recommendations. *We also included a handy image of the FDA Daily Value Changes at the end of this article with all of the nutrients listed in the order they appear on the supplement fact panel (the Increase/Decrease %, Previous Daily Value and the New Daily Value.)